matias-pizarro/cfg/README.md

       /_____/  / /___/ __/ / /_/ /  /_____/
                \____/_/    \____/

-Utility to version-control machine configurations.
+Utility to version-control machine and user configurations.